wundergraph/hopper/README.md

 - [ ] GraphQL Schema Viewer
 - [ ] Visual Schema Explorer
 - [ ] Visual Query Builder

+## What is WunderGraph?

+With WunderGraph, you use GraphQL during development and REST in production without even noticing.

+The developer experience of GraphQL combined with the performance & cacheability of REST.

+We support GraphQL, GraphQL Federation, GraphQL Schema Stitching & REST as upstreams, OIDC for Authentication and give you HTTP spec compliant Caching by default.

+We're planning to support SOAP, ODATA & gRPC as upstreams.

+Our hyperfast GraphQL Engine uses Compiled Queries.
+Early tests suggest that we're ~30-150x faster than the Apollo Federation Gateway.
+Our Engine supports @defer & @stream for an optimal user experience.

+But performance is not everything.
+Compiling Queries in production also eliminates a lot of threats like traversal attacks or DOS by using complex Queries, making your GraphQL journey even more secure.

+WunderGraph lets you worry about fewer things, so you can focus on building valuable features.

+Check out more at: https://wundergraph.com

+## Built with

+- Monaco Editor (vscode)
+- graphql.js
+- Tailwind CSS

 ## Features